fmxsh/f3c/f3c-spec.md

 ## Identity

-The _Fine Format For Configuration_ (_f3c_) outlines a configuration and data serialization format with the following properties:
+The _concept of f3c_ is a concept of a configuration and data serialization format with the following properties:

 - with minimal set of tokens, support as much functionality as possible,
 - key-value pairs,